enkelmedia/NewsletterStudio-Documentation/content/package/4.0.0/develop/sending-from-content-section.md

 You can put this where ever you like inside your project or even in the "/App_Code"-folder if you do not compile your own dll's.

-Editors also needs to have the "ContentApp"-permissions for the Workspace, as an administrator you’ll always have access to all Workspaces/Features.
+Editors also need to have the "ContentApp"-permissions for the Workspace, as an administrator you’ll always have access to all Workspaces/Features.
 This can be configured in Administration -> (Your Workspace) -> Permissions.
-If there is no permissions configured everyone can access everything.
+If there are no permissions configured everyone can access everything.